 Without the correct nail preparation, gel can easily peel off the nail beds.
 Gel nails are also susceptible to moisture and oils that are present on the nail beds.
 Aimeili’s pH Bonder will ensure your gels will last as long as you need them to.

 This Nail Prep Bond Primer doesn’t need a UV/LED nail lamp.
-However, your UV/LED gel polishes will need the light to cure correctly.
-The main goal of this primer is to prevent lifting or breakage from taking place.
+However, your UV/LED gel polishes require light to cure correctly.
+The primary goal of this primer is to prevent lifting or breakage from occurring.

-While this primer is ideal for gel, it can easily pair with builder gels, acrylic powder, and dipping powder.
+While this primer is ideal for use with gel, it can also easily pair with builder gels, acrylic powder, and dipping powder.
 It’s recommended to follow the directions on the bottle for a smooth application and the best results.
 Thankfully, they are easy and direct to follow.

 First, prep the nail with a buffer and gently push back the cuticle.
 Next, apply an even, thin layer of the Nail Bond Primer.
-Aimeili recommends waiting 30-60 seconds after the primer application to dry before applying the rest of your nail products.
+Aimeili recommends waiting 30-60 seconds after applying the primer to allow it to dry before applying the rest of your nail products.

-Once the primer is applied, feel free to go in with your base coat and favorite nail color.
+Once the primer is applied, feel free to apply your base coat and favorite nail color.
 Whether you work in a salon or at home, this product will make gel nails easy to apply.
 You’ll never have to worry about peeling or lifting again.

 Up Next: Best Oils For Cuticles